wavefrontHQ/docs/pages/doc/integrations_vrops.md

 1. Provide a meaningful name of the integration.
 1. Paste the API token that you generated in the **API Token** text box.
 1. Select the resources to fetch.

+   Currently we fetch only vCenter Server adapter resources, such as Cluster Compute Resource and Datastore.

 1. In the **Metric Allow List** text box, add metrics to an allow list by specifying a regular expression.
 1. In the **Service Refresh Rate** text box, enter the number of minutes between requesting metrics.
 Default is `5` minutes.
 1. In the **vROps URL** text box, enter the vRealize Operations Endpoint URL.
 1. Click **Register**.

+{% include important.html content="After you set up the vRealize Operations integration, it will take up to 24 hours for the data to start flowing into Wavefront.
+Until then, the charts on the predefined **VMware vRealize Operations Summary** dashboard will show NO DATA." %}

+## Metrics for vRealize Operations

+With this initial, v1 release of the vRealize Operations integration, we collect the following high-level list of metrics.

 ## vRealize Operations Integration Known Issues and Limitations

-The initial release of the vRealize Operations integration in November 2021 has the following known issues and limitations:
+This initial release of the vRealize Operations integration has the following known issues and limitations:

 * For supermetrics, such as `Cost Drivers - Facilities (US $/Month)`, `Total Server Purchase Cost`, and so on, the metric names are not fetched and in Wavefront these metrics are displayed with the super metric ID.
 * The vRealize Operations metrics have a point tag, which represents the organization ID.
 This is the UUIF of the organization.
 Currently, Wavefront collects the Organization ID as a point tag, instead of the Organization name.